 #2 The Movement, the buzz, the scene

 There are not many places which vibrate at the same frequency as Barcelona.
 The movement of people, cars, big red tourist buses, tour groups, and taxis is never ending.
 The hustle and the bustle are part of the charm for sure.
-Pedestrians beware of scooters jumping the gun at the stoplights to get a head start of the lines of cars behind them.
+Pedestrians beware of scooters jumping the gun at the stoplights to get a head start on the lines of cars behind them.

-Upon arriving in Barcelona, the constant movement can be a nice change, however trying to navigate rush hour traffic or crowded metros can get old quickly when keeping up a work or study schedule.
+Upon arriving in Barcelona, the constant movement can be a nice change, however, trying to navigate rush hour traffic or crowded metros can get old quickly when keeping up a work or study schedule.
 However, when it’s gone, you can forget what was so bad about it after all.

 The weekly schedule of events that happen in Barcelona can make your head spin!
 It is the dream of every extrovert’s social life!
 Huge headlining concerts, music festivals, art festivals, carnivals, color runs and marathons, sporting events, club theme parties.
 It’s hard to be stuck at home on a Saturday night, or any night of the week for that matter.
-There is literally always something going on, and with Facebook it is so easy to keep track of all the events happening around you and who you might run into there.
+There is literally always something going on, and on Facebook it is so easy to keep track of all the events happening around you and who you might run into there.
 When the curtains close and you are enjoying the peace and quiet of your living room, it’s hard not to think about what you could be doing in Barcelona.